 - Seller can accept the offer, decline the offer or decide to work with an agent.
 It’s up to you – there’s no obligation.

-- If you like what you see, the iBuyer company representative will then send someone out to look at the house and do a final analysis.
-Seller does not have any obligation to accept the offer until they do that final walk through. (this is how Zillow works, not sure how the others do it) You have a certain time frame to accept or reject their offer.
+- If you like what you see, the iBuyer company representative will then send an inspector out to look at the house and do a final analysis. (this is not a Realtor that comes out but a general contractor) Seller does not have any obligation to accept the offer until they do that final walk through. (this is how Zillow works, not sure how the others do it) You have a certain time frame to accept or reject their offer.

 - Closing can be anytime within 60 days.
 Seller can close escrow and have 3 extra days to move out of the house with no extra costs.